 - Upward Bound

 - Talent Search

 - Student Support Services

 - Educational Opportunity Centers

 - McNair Post-Baccalaureate Achievement Program

 There will be times that you will need assistance while attending this University.
 Our goal is to focus on the personal success of all eligible students.
 Why not take advantage of the wide range of activities we offer free of charge to eligible students.
-The Outreach Counselor fosters a one-on-one approach to guarantee the success of a first-generation or low-income student.
+The SSS Specialist fosters a one-on-one approach to guarantee the success of a first-generation or low-income student.

-If you are a freshman at the University of Massachusetts Dartmouth or transferring in from another college or a current student, contact the Outreach Counselor to become part of the Student Support Services Program.
+If you are a freshman at the University of Massachusetts Dartmouth or transferring in from another college or a current student, contact the SSS Specialist to become part of the Student Support Services Program.

 Student Support Services